Henry Purcell

+Henry Purcell (/ˈpɜrsəl/, rare: /pərˈsɛl/; c.
+10 September 1659 – 21 November 1695) was an English composer and organist of the middle Baroque era.
+He composed more than 100 songs, a tragic opera Dido and Aeneas, and wrote incidental music to a version of Shakespeare's A Midsummer Night's Dream called The Fairy Queen.

+Purcell's musical style was uniquely English, although it incorporated Italian and French elements.
+Purcell is generally considered to be one of the greatest English composers.

 Life and work

 Early life

-Purcell was born in St Ann's Lane, Old Pye Street, Westminster – the area of London later known as Devil's Acre, a notorious slum – in 1659.
+Purcell was born in St Ann's Lane, Old Pye Street, Westminster, in 1659.
 Henry Purcell Senior, whose older brother Thomas Purcell was a musician, was a gentleman of the Chapel Royal and sang at the coronation of King Charles II of England.
 Henry the elder had three sons: Edward, Henry and Daniel.
 Daniel Purcell, the youngest of the brothers, was also a prolific composer who wrote the music for much of the final act of The Indian Queen after his brother Henry's death.
 The family lived just a few hundred yards west of Westminster Abbey from 1659 onwards.

 After his father's death in 1664, Purcell was placed under the guardianship of his uncle Thomas, who showed him great affection and kindness.
 Thomas arranged for Henry to be admitted as a chorister.
-Henry studied first under Captain Henry Cooke, Master of the Children, and afterwards under Pelham Humfrey, Cooke's successor.
+Henry studied first under Captain Henry Cooke, Master of the Children, and afterwards under Cooke's successor Pelham Humfrey, who was a pupil of Lully.
 The composer Matthew Locke was a family friend and, particularly with his semi-operas, probably also had a musical influence on the young Purcell.
 Henry was a chorister in the Chapel Royal until his voice broke in 1673 when he became assistant to the organ-builder John Hingston, who held the post of keeper of wind instruments to the King.